vankoto2/simple-react-app/README.md

 # React + Vite
+To run npm run dev

+To login password is: 1234
+The username is dynamic.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 Private Routes with React Router V6